jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/CI.md

 - Git Code Address: Complete code library address, with the naming specification as follows: group name need to be > two characters, naming specification in lowercase + number + underline + line-through (the uppercase letters will be automatically converted to lowercase letters).
 Special characters such as /, etc. are not supported.
 - Code Branch: Select code branch to be compiled
-- Module Name: The module name is automatically produced according to code address, used for associating “Compilation and Construction” and “On-line Release”.
+- Module Name: The module name is automatically produced according to code address, used for associating "Compilation and Construction" and "On-line Release".
 - Construct Image: select compilation environment, and currently multiple versions of compilation environments for different languages such as Java, golang, node, static_resource are supported Support the customized compilation environment.
 For details, please refer to the Container Registry.
 - Compile Dependence: It can add compilation dependence
 - Construction Method: it supports build.sh and makefile Put the constructed scripts in the root directory of codes.
 For details, see Compilation and Construction-Specification.